Global Christian Forum International Committee Meeting

 The next International Committee meeting will take place virtually on June 3rd, 2021.

-For further information visit www.GlobalChristianForum.org or email
+For further information visit www.GlobalChristianForum.org or email firstname.lastname@example.org.

-The Global Christian Forum (GCF) is a unique gathering of global Christian churches and organisations bringing together all the major streams of world Christianity.
+The Global Christian Forum (GCF) is a unique gathering of global Christian churches and organizations bringing together all the major streams of world Christianity.
 It is an open space where all Christians can meet to nurture unity by fostering mutual respect and understanding as well as by addressing together common challenges.
-Represented in the GCF are many Christian World Communions and world Christian organisations, including the Pontifical Council for Promoting Christian Unity, the Pentecostal World Fellowship, the World Evangelical Alliance and the World Council of Churches.
+Represented in the GCF are many Christian World Communions and world Christian organizations, including the Pontifical Council for Promoting Christian Unity, the Pentecostal World Fellowship, the World Evangelical Alliance and the World Council of Churches.
 The GCF secretary is Rev. Dr. Casely Essamuah.